Hiring Remote Employees? 6 Legal Implications To Consider

 You’ll need to decide early on how you’ll pay your remote workers.
 There are general two ways that companies use to pay their workers:

-- A local salary pays people based on a calculation of local cost of living and the local
+A local salary pays people based on a calculation of local cost of living and the local labour market competition.

 Spotify has taken the global salary approach, so that everyone is paid the same fixed amount for the role.
 Buffer is totally open about salaries and has a transparent salary formula using the Radford benchmark to work out their pay scale.